 Høst at Søvengard

 Our first dinner in Grand Rapids was one of my favorite meals there.
-This restaurant in dowtown Grand Rapids is in the Westside neighborhood and is part of Søvengard.
-Søvengard is home to an indoor/outdoor biergarten and also, the restaurant, Høst.
+This restaurant in downtown Grand Rapids is in the Westside neighborhood and is part of Søvengard.
+Søvengard is home to an indoor/outdoor Biergarten and also, the restaurant, Høst.

 A standout appetizer of the night was salt and vinegar pearl potatoes with smoked char roe, crème fraîche, garlic scape puree and dill.
 Their pound cake dessert with macerated cherries and whipped cream was delicious and I didn't leave a drop of my fresh berry tart dessert on the plate.

 I also highly recommend The Green Bough cocktail, which was described as Earthy, herbal and elegant.
 It had Iron Fish Woodland Gin, Match Green Tea (I asked them to go light on this ingredient, which they did), Lillet Blanc, Honey-Mint Syrup and Fresh Lemon Juice in it.
 It was tasty!

 Open for dinner Tuesday through Sunday.
 Closed Mondays.
 Open for brunch Saturdays and Sundays.

 Quick Service Restaurant Options at Grand Rapids Downtown Market

 - The diverse variety of food options inside, from sushi to Pho soup and from cheeses to juices.

 - How gorgeous the building is!
 It made me so happy to discover it is LEED Certified Gold, an honor only bestowed on the most thoughtful building design and construction as it pertains to being environmentally conscious.